-The following announcement was provided by the MBTA:
+The following announcement was provided by MassDOT:

-The following piece was provided by State Sen. Will Brownsberger, D – Belmont, who also represents Watertown and parts of Boston:
+An MBTA bus in Watertown.
+The following piece was provided by State Sen. Will Brownsberger, who represents Watertown, Belmont and parts of Boston:

-The following information was provided by MassDOT:
+The following piece was provided by the MBTA and MassDOT: